LaWebcapsule/directus9/docs/self-hosted/sso-examples.md

 ::: warning Notice

-If the authenticating user has not marked their email as "public" in GitHub, it will not be accessible by Directus.
+If the authenticating user has not marked their email as "public" in GitHub, it will not be accessible by Directus9.

 :::